AndresGutierrezHurtado/sena-accessibility/NPM-DOCS.md

-# 📘 Sena Accessibility – Accessibility Side Menu for React + TailwindCSS
+# 📘 Sena a11y – Accessibility Side Menu for React + TailwindCSS

-**Sena Accessibility** is a lightweight and customizable side menu component designed to enhance web accessibility in modern **React** projects using **TailwindCSS**.
+**Sena a11y** is a lightweight and customizable side menu component designed to enhance web accessibility in modern **React** projects using **TailwindCSS**.
 It is also fully compatible with **Next.js (Server-Side Rendering)**.

 > 🧩 Easily plug & play into any project.
-> 🔗 [View on GitHub](https://github.com/AndresGutierrezHurtado/sena-accessibility) – Full documentation, demos, and contribution guidelines available.
+> 🔗 [View on GitHub](https://github.com/AndresGutierrezHurtado/sena-a11y) – Full documentation, demos, and contribution guidelines available.

 ---